 The Company is required under GAAP to accrue a hypothetical capital gains Incentive Fee based upon net realized capital gains and unrealized capital appreciation and depreciation on investments held at the end of each period.
-The accrual of this hypothetical capital gains incentive fee assumes all unrealized capital appreciation and depreciation is realized in order to reflect a hypothetical capital gains Incentive Fee that would be payable at each measurement date.
-If such amount is positive at the end of the period, then we record a capital gains incentive fee equal to 20% of such amount, less the amount of capital gains related Incentive Fees already accrued in prior periods.
-If the resulting amount is negative, the accrual for GAAP in a given period may result in the reduction of an expense.
+The accrual of this hypothetical capital gains Incentive Fee assumes all unrealized capital appreciation and depreciation is realized in order to reflect a hypothetical capital gains Incentive Fee that would be payable at each measurement date.
+If such amount is positive at the end of the period, then we recorded a capital gains Incentive Fee equal to 20% of such amount, less the amount of capital gains related Incentive Fees already accrued in prior periods.
+If the resulting amount is negative, the accrual for GAAP in a given period may have resulted in the reduction of an expense.
 There can be no assurance that such unrealized capital appreciation will be realized in the future.
-However, it should be noted that a fee so calculated and accrued would not be payable under the Advisers Act or the investment management agreement.
-Amounts actually paid will be consistent with the Advisers Act which specifically excludes consideration of unrealized capital appreciation.
+However, it should be noted that a fee so calculated and accrued would not be payable under the Advisers Act or the BlackRock Advisors Management Agreement.
+Amounts actually paid were consistent with the Advisers Act, which specifically excludes consideration of unrealized capital appreciation.

-The capital gains Incentive Fee due to the Advisor as calculated under the investment management agreement as described above, for the annual period ended June 30, 2017 and 2016 was zero.
-In accordance with GAAP, the hypothetical liquidation for the three months ended September 30, 2016, resulted in no capital gains incentive fee accrual.
-The total cumulative accrued balances at September 30, 2017 and 2016 were zero.
+The capital gains Incentive Fee due to BlackRock Advisors as calculated under the BlackRock Advisors Management Agreement as described above, for the annual period ended June 30, 2017 was zero.
+In accordance with GAAP, the hypothetical liquidation for the three months ended March 31, 2018 and 2017 resulted in no capital gains Incentive Fee.
+The Company did not have any cumulative accrued balance at March 31, 2018 and 2017.